DelfiSpace/DelfiTLM/docs/deployment_intructions.md

 ![image](https://user-images.githubusercontent.com/15870306/145728488-ada8aacf-ec53-42d1-8e4d-b7198c70cc77.png)

-InfluxDB can accessed at http://localhost:8086/, and Grafana at http://localhost:3000/, both with username:admin, password:adminpwd.
+InfluxDB can accessed at http://localhost:8086/, username:admin, password:adminpwd.

+Grafana runs on http://localhost:3000/, username:admin, password:adminpwd.

 The datasource and dashboards confing for Grafana can be changed from `grafana/provisioning/grafana-datasources.yml` and `grafana/dashboards/grafana-dashboard.yml` respectively.
 New dashboards can also be created in Grafana and exported as json, then added to `grafana/dashboards`, to be loaded when the container restarts.